-Head-on Collisions: The most deadly of all car accident types, head-to-head collisions often result in fatal and catastrophic injuries.
+- Head-On Collisions: The most deadly of all car accident types, head-to-head collisions often result in fatal and catastrophic injuries.
 They are usually the result of driver impairment, whether distracted driving, driving while over-fatigued, or driving drunk or drugged.
 The impaired or inattentive driver drifts out of the correct lane, travels the wrong way onto a one-way street, or enters a highway ramp going the wrong way and drives into the path of a vehicle approaching from the opposite direction.
 Undivided roads in rural areas are associated with the highest number of head-on accidents.

 - T-Bone Accidents: A T-bone collision is a direct impact between the front of one car and the side of another at a right angle, often occurring at an intersection when one car runs a stop sign or red light.
 T-bones are often deadly, causing fatalities and catastrophic injuries.
 According to the National Transportation Highway Safety Administration, around 8,000 people are killed per year in T-bone accidents.

 - Sideswipes: Sideswipe auto accidents tend not to be as serious as T-bones, although they often cause neck and back injuries.
 A sideswipe is a glancing impact to the side of another car that may occur when a driver switches lanes without checking the blind spot.
 Insurance companies tend to deny most sideswipe injury claims, so make sure you have a good personal injury lawyer to help make your legal case if you’ve been injured in this type of collision.

 - Rollovers: Another extremely serious accident type, a rollover is when a car flips over, often when going around a sharp curve, and then rolls onto its roof.
 Occupants can be thrown from the vehicle and crushed as it rolls onto them, or they may be caught inside and crushed when the roof collapses.
 Rollovers are more common on older SUVs manufactured before 1993 that have a high center of gravity.
 These accidents can be attributed to faulty vehicle design.
 Newer model SUVs have been redesigned for better stability.